Oni's most popular program, features the southern dialect spoken word poetry of poet & author, Paul Laurence Dunbar (1872-1906).

 Many more, schools, family reunions, libraries, senior centers, residencies, workshops & storytelling festivals.

 The Foster and Muriel McCarl Coverlet Gallery, Latrobe, Pennsylvania 2016

 Elias comes in all shapes, sizes and ages!

 Loves 'Lias' Mother as much as she loves them!

-Tenured Professor of English, Virginia Tech, Blacksburg, VA
+Professor of English, Virginia Tech, Blacksburg, VA

 What a triumph!
 We actually had to turn fifty people away.

 You were superb!
 The audience laughed and cried and laughed and got hungry and clapped and laughed some more.
 We all absolutely loved you and can't wait until you are able to schedule us again.